nazim1971/GreenMind-Hub-Client/README.md

 # 🌿 GreenMind-Hub

-GreenMind-Hub is a modern, full-stack eCommerce platform designed for plant and eco-product businesses.
-It combines a clean user interface with powerful backend functionality to ensure a smooth experience for both buyers and administrators.
+GreenMind-Hub is a Next.js-powered community platform for sharing and voting on sustainable ideas.
+Admins moderate submissions, while members collaborate on eco-friendly solutions.
+The platform offers a seamless experience for browsing, managing, and contributing to green initiatives, supported by a powerful backend and intuitive UI..

 ---